richelbilderbeek/PresentationsAboutR/PackageDevelopment/README.md

 }
 ```

-Again, this function
+Again, this function has a non-standard style.
-has an error, incorrect style and has incomplete
-code coverage.

 Also, we will rename this file to `do_magic.R`: